Karigi/Electronics-Shop-CLI-Application/README.md

     - It displays a menu of options and allows the user to select actions.
     - It runs in a loop, letting the user interact with the database through the command-line interface.
     - It registers each command with the cli() group so that they can be executed from the terminal.
+4. **electrinics_components_shop.db**
+    - This is the SQLite database file where the actual data is stored.
+It holds the tables and their records that you interact with through the CLI.

 ## Running the Project
 1. **Activate the Virtual Environment:**